Alien Crush

-Alien Crush is a pinball video game developed by Compile for the PC Engine/TurboGrafx-16.
-It was released in 1988.
-The game is the first installment in the Crush Pinball series.
-It was followed by three sequels, Devil's Crush, Jaki Crush, and Alien Crush Returns.
-Alien Crush was later rereleased on the Virtual Console and on the PlayStation Network.
+Alien Crush is a 1988 pinball video game developed by Compile for the TurboGrafx-16.
+The game is the first installment in the Crush Pinball series, and was followed by three sequels: Devil's Crush, Jaki Crush, and Alien Crush Returns.
+Alien Crush was later re-released via emulation on the Virtual Console for Wii, Nintendo 3DS, and Wii U, and for PlayStation 3 through PlayStation Network.

-Alien Crush garnered generally favorable reception from critics, some of which reviewed it as an import title; praise was given to the unusual and original graphical design reminiscent of the Alien films, realistic physics, accessibility towards less experience players and playability but some felt divided regarding its audio, while the transition between the two screens and lack of variety in gameplay aside from the bonus rounds were seen as negative points.
+Alien Crush garnered generally favorable reception from critics, some of which reviewed it as an import title; praise was given to the unusual and original graphical design reminiscent of the Alien films, realistic physics, accessibility towards less experienced players and playability but some felt divided regarding its audio, while the transition between the two screens and lack of variety in gameplay aside from the bonus rounds were seen as negative points.
 Retrospective commentary has been mostly positive.

 Gameplay

 Alien Crush features a science fiction theme reminiscent of the film Alien.
 Essentially, the player is "fighting" against the aliens with their pinball skills.

 The playfield of Alien Crush consists of two main screens arranged vertically, with a pair of flippers at the bottom of each.
 The play stops momentarily as the ball shifts from one screen to the next.
 There are also several hidden/bonus rooms.
 These hidden rooms mainly involve destroying all the aliens (or several waves of aliens) for bonus points.
+Should the player achieve the maximum possible score of 10 less than 1 billion, the game ends with the destruction of the table and a congratulatory message.

 The player is given the choice of a fast or slow ball speed and two different music tracks.